Simple online tools for developers, networking, text and conversions.

 IP Range Calculator

-Calculate the usable IP range for an IPv4 subnet from CIDR input.
+Calculate the usable IP range, network address, broadcast, and host count from CIDR input.

 Tool

-Use this IP Range Calculator to find the network address, first usable IP, last usable IP, broadcast address, and total host count for an IPv4 subnet.
-It is useful for subnetting practice, network planning, and quick troubleshooting.
+Use this free IP Range Calculator to find the network address, first usable IP, last usable IP, broadcast address, subnet mask, and total host capacity for an IPv4 subnet.
+It is useful for subnetting practice, network planning, VLAN design, firewall rules, access lists, lab work, and quick troubleshooting when you need to understand exactly which IP addresses belong to a subnet.

 About this tool

-Use this IP Range Calculator to find the network address, first usable IP, last usable IP, broadcast address, and total host count for an IPv4 subnet.
-It is useful for subnetting practice, network planning, and quick troubleshooting.
+Use this free IP Range Calculator to find the network address, first usable IP, last usable IP, broadcast address, subnet mask, and total host capacity for an IPv4 subnet.
+It is useful for subnetting practice, network planning, VLAN design, firewall rules, access lists, lab work, and quick troubleshooting when you need to understand exactly which IP addresses belong to a subnet.

 Use ip range calculator when you need a fast browser-based result without extra setup.
 It works well for quick checks, one-off tasks, and routine formatting or calculation work.